pivotal/docs-cluster-essentials/deploy.md

     - `MY-REGISTRY` is your air-gapped container registry.
     - `MY-REGISTRY-USER` is the user with write access to `MY-REGISTRY`.
     - `MY-REGISTRY-PASSWORD` is the password for `MY-REGISTRY-USER`.
+    - `PATH-TO-CA-CERT` is the location of your custom CA certificate.

-    - `CA_PATH` is optional and if exported it will pull image and deploy kapp-controller using the custom CA certificate provided.
+        > **Note** `CA_PATH` is only required if your registry needs the custom certificate you
+        > provided earlier to pull the image and deploy kapp-controller.

 ### <a id='cli-install'></a> Optionally install CLIs onto your `$PATH`